Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review social media management

-Zoho CRM is known for its social media integration — particularly Facebook, Twitter, and LinkedIn.
-Use the Social tab to publish posts from within the CRM, engage with followers, and track any social media buzz about your company.
-If you interact with a lead on social media, Zoho CRM can automatically create a new contact based on any data you collect.
+Zoho CRM is known for its social media integration — particularly Facebook, X (formerly Twitter), and LinkedIn.
+Use the Social tab included in all paid tiers to publish posts from within the CRM, engage with followers, and track any social media buzz about your company.
+If you interact with a lead on social media, Zoho CRM can automatically create a new contact based on any data you collect and segment them based on how they interact with your brand online.

 Check out our editorial review of the best social media CRM for sales and marketing to find out why we rate Zoho CRM number one among its rivals.